 - Take the order anyway, then alert the customer about delayed delivery

-- Pull the out-of-stock item from the catalog until stock is back-in-stock
+- Pull the out-of-stock item from the catalog until it is back-in-stock

-- Let the customer know the item is out-of-stock, and suggest similar items
+- Let the customer know the item is out-of-stock, and suggest related items

 - Take a backorder from the customer and ship when the item is available